Could Blake Shelton Be Quitting Country Music? ‘The Voice’ Coach Says Next Album May Be His Last

-Blake Shelton has been very busy the last few years with his girlfriend Gwen Stefani and coaching The Voice.
-On top of that, he has been doing country music as well.
-Now it sounds like Blake Shelton might be moving on from making music so much.
-CMT shared that in a recent interview, Blake made it sound like his next album could end up being his last one.
+Blake Shelton has been very busy the last few years with his girlfriend, Gwen Stefani, and coaching The Voice.
+On top of that, he has been recording and performing country music as well.
+Now, it sounds like Blake Shelton may be moving on from making music.
+CMT shared that in a recent interview, Blake made it sound as if his next album could end up being his last one.
 He is pretty young to be retiring, so the fans really are wondering what is going on with him.
 It is hard to imagine Blake Shelton doing anything else.

 ET Online actually spoke to Blake Shelton and got the details about his plans for an upcoming album.
 He said, “This next album I’m making is probably gonna be my last album.
 So I really gotta decide what I wanna do.
 I don’t do entertainment anymore, kids.”
 Of course, he will want the album to be perfect if it is his last one.
 When asked if he would ever like to collaborate with his girlfriend Gwen Stefani, Blake said, “Man, I hope so.”
 Blake could simply do a song on her album instead of another full album on his own.